 Alaska’s Cook Inlet Overflows With Tidal Energy

 Alaska’s Cook Inlet flows 180 miles through motley permafrost and white-capped mountains.
 The inlet is Alaska’s oldest oil-and-gas-producing basin.
 But it also possesses one of the greatest tidal energy resources on Earth with currents that can stream in and out at 9 miles per hour and climb 25 feet up coastlines, slowly gobbling up sand bars and beaches before receding and repeating.
-The inlet is capable of powering 18 million homes, more than 20 times the power needed by all road-connected communities in the state.
+The inlet is capable of powering 7.5 million homes.

 Because Cook Inlet’s tidal resource is so massive, it could uplift Alaska’s struggling economy, powering energy-intensive industries like mineral smelting, fertilizer production, or renewable-fuel production.
 But those energetic waters come with challenges: floating ice, bitter cold, extreme turbulence, and gritty sediment.
 Before marine energy researchers deploy devices in such climates, they need to understand what they’re getting into.

 That’s why WPTO-funded researchers from the National Renewable Energy Laboratory (NREL), Ocean Renewable Power Company, and TerraSond Limited teamed up to submerge data-gathering buoys in Cook Inlet.
 The team’s buoys measured the water’s turbulence, velocity, salinity, temperature, and turbidity (the level of murkiness caused by sediment).
 Next, working with partners at Pacific Northwest National Laboratory and Sandia National Laboratories, the researchers will build detailed, three-dimensional models of the site to gauge how much energy installed tidal power devices could generate and how to best design robust tidal turbines to withstand the elements.